nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

 Prerequisite: Python
 --------------------

 Install Python and packages for scientific computing in Python (scipy, numpy, matplotlib).
-The package is tested with Python 2.* version, and currently is not supported for Python 3.* version.
+The package is tested and works with **both Python 2.7 and Python 3.5**.
 We recommend installing Python distributions that comes with Numpy that is connected to the optimized numeric libraries like ATLAS.
 One such distribution is `Anaconda <https://www.continuum.io/downloads>`_, that provides `ATLAS <https://anaconda.org/anaconda/atlas>`_ support and optimized math kernel.

 Download the ARC library/package